 If a student is unable to appear in person to provide the documentation required, the student must provide the following documentation to the school:

-- An original, notarized Identity and Statement of Educational Purpose signed by the student certifying that the federal student financial assistance the applicant may receive will only be used for educational purposes to pay for costs at the school for the 2013-2014 award year.
+- The original, notarized Identity and Statement of Educational Purpose signed by the student certifying that the federal student financial assistance the applicant may receive will only be used for educational purposes to pay for costs at the school for the 2019-2020 award year.